Police attacked with petrol bombs after dissident republican parade

 A senior police officer said young people were used to “shield the masked individuals” during the disorder in what she said was “child criminal exploitation”.

-Two men, aged 30 and 55, were arrested under the Terrorism Act and taken to Musgrave Street Station for questioning.
+Two men, aged 30 and 55, were arrested under the Terrorism Act and taken to Musgrave Street Station in Belfast for questioning.

 A van and a number of items were also seized.

-The annual parade in Derry, which marks the Easter Rising against British rule in Dublin in 1916, involved a colour party of men carrying flags and wearing paramilitary-style uniforms with their faces covered.
+The annual parade in Derry, which marks the Easter Rising against British rule in Dublin in 1916, involved a colour party of people carrying flags and wearing paramilitary-style uniforms with their faces covered.

 The march, which started in the Creggan estate, concluded with speeches at Free Derry corner in the Bogside area of the city.